dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 > Wether Byrd's trace is a proper output format for an end-user may indeed be discussed.
 A trace, however, can
 > be the basis of automated tools, as we have shown for debugging or monitoring.
 In general, automated dynamic
 > analysis needs an execution model to be based upon and Byrd's box model is a good candidate for Prolog.
+>
+> ...
+>
+> There is a large number of slightly different execution models for Prolog; see for example ....
+This means that there
+> is no best model.
+It is therefore important to be able to easily specify variants of Byrd's box model.
+The validation
+> of the formal specification becomes then an essential feature if one wants to reason about the generated trace.
+> We show how this can be done in this article.
+We add the treatment of cut, unification and clause numbers to
+> the basic specification of the trace.

 ## A Note on Vocabulary